So you’re an entrepreneur—high five! I love being a part of this club. It’s so rewarding and fantastic. But it’s also hard. Really hard sometimes.

 And it’s not just about “unproductive” time wasters like social media.
 You may also find that you’re spending too much time on “productive” tasks that don’t actually add any value.
 For example, writing long emails that could be quick phone calls.
 Or you may discover you spend too much time multi-tasking, jumping from task to task, stopping you from getting any deep creative work done.

 2. Say no. A lot.
 And figure out your non-negotiables.

 Say no to another volunteer activity.
 Say no to adding things to your business you’re not passionate about.
-Say no letting yourself get immersed in the latest Facebook drama.
+Say no letting yourself get immersed in the latest Instagram drama.

-It’s hard, ya’all!
-I know.
-But about three years ago I made myself a list of things I decided were non-negotiable in my life- these were items that helped make me a happier person and a better friend, family member, and wife.
-And it turns out they also made me a better business owner.
+But about eight years ago, I made myself a list of things I decided were non-negotiable in my life.
+These were must-have items that helped make me a happier person and a better friend, family member, and wife.
+And it turns out they also made me a better business owner too.

-Saying no to one thing means saying yes to another.
-And sometimes we just have to put things on hold.
-For example, for the last four years I have gone on a Facebook vacation in July.
-I always come back refreshed and with a new perspective. (and yes, it can be done, even if you own a business!
-Here’s how I do it)
+Sometimes we just have to put things on hold.
+For example, for the last four years I have gone on a social media vacation in July.
+I always come back refreshed and with a new perspective.

 3. Figure out your work style

 The productivity hacks you see all over the internet won’t work for everyone.
 Try things out and see how they feel.
 You’re not bad if a certain way of working doesn’t work for you—it’s just not your style.
 The tool or hack has to support you, not add extra steps or stress.

 Part of this is finding a tool that helps you stay organized based on your working style.

 Like many creatives, I am very visual.
 I found that online to-do list type tools never worked for me.
 I tried them all.
 So I went old school and got a paper planner.
 It sits on my desk and it’s a constant reminder to me of what is important to accomplish that day.
 It works for me.